torisrobloxmarket-lang/Siounsniojsipjns/README.md

 --// FE Server-Sided Invis (NaN Desync Glitch) local function ToggleInvis(state)
     local char = LocalPlayer.Character
+    local root = char and char:FindFirstChild("HumanoidRootPart")
-    if not char then return end
+    if not char or not root then return end

     if state then
         task.spawn(function()